An ocean away

 A direct artistic response to the war in Ukraine

-AN OCEAN AWAY will tell the stories of immigrants from the post-Soviet diaspora living in Minnesota who are watching the war in Ukraine from afar.
-Based on interviews, news media, and historical documents, Theatre Novi Most will work with playwright Andrei Kureichik, a team of actors, dramaturgs, and several Minnesota community members to create this new documentary play.
+AN OCEAN AWAY tells the stories of immigrants from the post-Soviet diaspora living in Minnesota who are watching the war in Ukraine from afar.
+Based on interviews, news media, and historical documents, Theatre Novi Most collaborated with playwright Andrei Kureichik, a team of actors, dramaturgs, and several Minnesota community members to create this unique new piece.

 Photos from our AN OCEAN AWAY workshop in May 2025.